-Football, Foreman and News have high, medium and low motion respectively.
+We use the Nokia H.264 codec [10].
+Three well-known media sequences (Foreman, Football and News) are used to study the error resilience mechanisms.
+The sequences Football, Foreman and News have high, medium and low motion respectively.
 All the sequences are encoded at 15 frames per second.
 The slice size is kept at 200 bytes for all evaluated ER mechanisms except for SSA.
 The bit rates of the encoded sequences vary depending on the type of error resilience mechanisms.
 In our experiments, the channel bandwidth of the conversational video is taken as 128 kbit/s.
 Since a part of the channel bandwidth is consumed by RTCP and RLC layer overheads, the maximum media encoding rate is set to 115 kbit/s.
 For NACK, it is further reduced to occasionally accommodate the overhead for retransmitting lost packets.
 In the UEP case, the sequence is encoded at a lower rate considering the 23% overhead that the use of FEC introduces (determined experimentally).
-For all the experiments, long video sequences of approximately 4000 frames is chosen so as to have randomness in the packet loss events.
+For all the experiments, long video sequences of approximately 4000 frames are created by repetition to obtain randomness in the packet loss events.
 This yields the following net encoding bit rates for the sequences for the various error resilience mechanisms: 110 kbit/s for NACK, 115 kbit/s for SSA and RPS, and 92 kbit/s for UEP.